Practically every marketer today knows how to calculate customer lifetime value (CLV).

-How to calculate customer lifetime value: A refresher
+How to calculate customer lifetime value: A refresher for marketing professionals

-Purchase history for specific products and services and online and offline customer behaviors factor into a marketer’s ability to measure and steadily improve CLV over time.
+Purchase history for specific products and services and online and offline customer behaviors factor into a marketer’s ability to measure and improve CLV over time.

 Why predictive modeling in a CDP matters

 Knowing how to calculate customer lifetime value is essential today.
 But doing so in a quick, efficient manner that allows for measuring customers’ profitability in real time equally vital.

 That’s where predictive modeling and a CDP come into play.

 The role of artificial intelligence (AI) in marketing today continues to grow at a remarkable pace.
 It’s easy to see why the tech (i.e., machine learning) is being used more often: